exercism/r/exercises/concept/need-for-speed/.docs/instructions.md

 car <- drive(car)
 str(car)
 #> List of 4
 #>  $ speed             : num 5
-#>  $ battery_drain: num 2
+#>  $ battery_drain     : num 2
 #>  $ battery           : num 98
-#>  $ distance     : num 5
+#>  $ distance_traveled : num 5
 ```

 ## 5. Check if a remote controlled car can finish a race

-To finish a race, a car has to be able to drive the race's distance.
+To finish a race, a car has to be able to drive the race's length.
 This means not draining its battery before having crossed the finish line.

 Implement the `can_finish` function that takes a `car` and a `track` as its parameter and returns `TRUE` if the car can finish the race; otherwise, return `FALSE`.